CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-saratoga-data-flume-blueprint.md

 flume --source_file(s) --remote-host-name-or-ip:/remote/file/system/directory/

 ### Pricing
-The costs associated with this Blueprint deployment are for the CenturyLink Cloud infrastructure only.
+The costs associated with this Blueprint deployment are for the Lumen Cloud infrastructure only.
 There are no Saratoga Data Flume license costs or additional fees bundled in.

 ### Frequently Asked Questions

 #### Where do I obtain my Saratoga Data License or entitlements?
-Existing CenturyLink Enterprise Customers can contact their Account Representative for help obtaining a Saratoga Data license, or contact Saratoga Data directly:
+Existing Lumen Enterprise Customers can contact their Account Representative for help obtaining a Saratoga Data license, or contact Saratoga Data directly:
 - via Email: [sales@SaratogaData.com](mailto:sales@SaratogaData.com)
 - via Phone: 1-408-898-4307

 #### Who should I contact for support?
 * For issues related to deploying the Blueprint, licensing, accessing or using the Saratoga Data application, please visit the [Saratoga Data Support Website](http://www.SaratogaDataSystems.com/support).
-* For issues related to cloud infrastructure (VMs, network, etc.), or if you experience a problem deploying the Blueprint, please open a CenturyLink Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the support website](https://t3n.zendesk.com/tickets/new)
+* For issues related to cloud infrastructure (VMs, network, etc.), or if you experience a problem deploying the Blueprint, please open a Lumen Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the support website](https://t3n.zendesk.com/tickets/new)